rdmarsh/snack/create_story.md

                            to be added]

+  -c, --comment TEXT       comments to add to the story -r, --criteria TEXT      acceptance criteria to add to the story  [default:
+                           acceptance criteria to be added]

-  -c, --comment TEXT       comments to add to the story -b, --blocked REASON     create task as blocked and supply a reason -q, --quantity INTEGER   quantity of stories to create.
+  -b, --blocked REASON     create task as blocked and supply a reason -q, --quantity INTEGER   quantity of stories to create.
 Creates multiples of
                            exactly the same story.
 Useful for adding stories